What to Bring

 Tow Hook: Many modern cars will have a screw-in tow hook that goes into the bumper.
 In the event you need to have your car pulled out of a sand trap, you will want to make sure this is in the car.

-Drinks/snacks: Driving can be very hard work.
+Drinks/snacks: Driving can be very hard work especially in the summer heat.
 Make sure you stay hydrated and energized by having drinks and snacks on hand.

 Towels/Wet-Wipes: Paper or otherwise, always a good to have something to wipe hands off, clean windshields or check the oil between runs.